-so that matching with the survival function of the uniform distribution.
-In all the experiments with a independent default time, $\tau$ has a probability density function $f_{\tau}$ and an associated cumulative distribution function $F_{\tau}$ so that
+so that matching the survival function of the uniform distribution.
+In all the experiments with an independent default time, $\tau$ has a probability density function $f_{\tau}$ and an associated cumulative distribution function $F_{\tau}$ so that